REMOVE COST AND ADD QUALITY USING MARSHALL’S “VALUE ENGINEERING SOLUTIONS”

 Marshall can work with either custom or standard materials.
 However, when a product is designed to use custom material stock it will likely be more expensive with a longer lead time.
 This is especially the case with lower volume parts and tubing.
 Designing products using standardized sizes will reduce your product development time and reduce costs.

 Many times, a customer may be looking for specific characteristics in a material.
 A material having high tensile strength will allow the component to withstand a great deal of tension without breaking.
 Conversely, a low tensile strength material may have a high compressive strength but be more brittle.

 Some customer products require more malleable materials, which can be formed or shaped without breaking.
 Gold, silver, brass, copper and aluminum are highly malleable metals.
-Surprisingly, depending upon the configuration of the material, even 17-4 PH 900 stainless steel (full hard) can be bent without fracturing.
+Surprisingly, depending upon the part geometry, even 17-4 PH 900 stainless steel (full hard) can be bent without fracturing.

 Marshall Can Help

 Marshall can assist in getting your product to market for less.
 Give us a call and let us help you take cost out of your product with our value engineering proposition.

 back to technologies page